 Once you have finished your review and you are more than confident of your knowledge, test yourself with some practice exams available online.
 AWS offers a practice exam that you can try out at their aws.training portal.
-Tutorials Dojo also offers an amazing set of AWS Certified SysOps Administrator Associate practice tests here.
+Tutorials Dojo also offers a top-notch set of AWS Certified SysOps Administrator Associate practice tests here.
 Together with their cheat sheets and this review guide, you can be confident that no question in the certification exam will catch you off guard.

 Sample Practice Test Questions:

 You are planning to host a public-facing web application in AWS which has a group of NGINX web servers and a MySQL database hosted in EC2.
 To secure your data and prevent security breach, you must ensure that the database server is not publicly accessible over the Internet.
 The NGINX web servers should be publicly accessible to handle the incoming IPv4 traffic from your clients around the globe.
 After setting up the architecture, you discovered that the web servers cannot access the Internet.

 Which of the following can help you rectify this issue?

 - Check if there is an Internet Gateway attached to your VPC, including an entry in your route table which has a subnet routed to an Internet gateway.

 - Ensure that a NAT Gateway is properly attached to your VPC with the correct entry in your route table.